 Bank holiday rules vary by council.
 Many wrongly assume they can park anywhere on bank hols.
 Some councils allow parking in residents' bays or on a yellow line, others won't.
 There's no hard and fast rule; if unsure, don't do it.

 Beware EVERYTHING in private car parks.
-Rules change on private land or in private car parks – whether supermarkets, hospitals or elsewhere.
+Rules change on private land or in private car parks – whether at supermarkets, hospitals or elsewhere.
 You can be asked to pay huge amounts without reason, so check signs and be cautious.

 Find the cheapest petrol station in seconds